contrast-zone/t-rewriter.js/intermezzo.md

 An important property of the whole *Intermezzo* system is a symmetry between incoming and outgoing terms evaluated by elementary rules that constitute composite rules.
 Specifics about this symmetry are discussed in more detail in the following section.

-#### 2.2.2. elementary rules

-Elementary rules are consisted only of incoming and outgoing terms, and are written as follows:

-    (ELEMENTARY <...incoming term...> <...outgoing term...>)

-Incoming and outgoing term placeholders are intended to hold either specializing or generalizing terms in a combination depending on the position of the rule in outer structure.
-Being placed inside input, chaining, or output section of the parent rule, although they all take the similar form, elementary rules are written with intention to either generate, pass through, or recognize flowing data.
+#### 2.2.3. rule systems

+As expected, elementary and composite rules may be combined to form more complex rule systems.
+Rules operate on terms that may be elementary or composite on their own, regardless of elementary/composite rules distinction.
+Rule systems conform certain rule interrelations, and in this section we explain what these interrelations are.

 ##### rule symmetry treatment

-Relating to input and output sections, **rules inside input and output sections are treated symmetrically**.
+Relating to input and output sections of composite rules, **rules inside input and output sections are treated symmetrically**.
 In an example of using [context free grammars](https://en.wikipedia.org/wiki/Context-free_grammar) (CFG) to define input and output syntaxes, we differentiate two cases:

 - in input sections, CFG **rule heads are placed at incoming term placeholders** while CFG **rule bodies are placed at outgoing term placeholders**
 - in output sections, CFG **rule bodies are placed at incoming term placeholders** while CFG **rule heads are placed at outgoing term placeholders**